code4me/4me-app-builder-nodejs/README.md

 The `secrets` hash contains all customer secrets retrieved from secret fields defined in the [UI extension](#ui-extension).

-The `application` hash contains the [secret 4me application token](#scopes-and-4me-application-token) used to access the 4me GraphQL API in the customer account.
+The `application` hash contains the [secret 4me application token](#scopes-and-4me-tokens) used to access the 4me GraphQL API in the customer account.
+If this integration would have defined any authorization code grant scopes an `authorization_application` hash would also have been present, with the details of the token allowing those scopes to be used.

 Not present in this example is the `policy` hash (as the this integration does not define any webhooks from the customer account).
 The `policy` hash would contain the details of webhook policy generated in the customer's account.
 These